ST10471471/WEDE5020_POE-ST104714171/README.md

 	HTML:  HTML in full stands for Hypertext Markup Language, an HTML is the standard markup language used to create and design web pages.
 (Chris, 2025)

 	CSS: CSS in full stands for Cascading Style Sheets, CSS is used to style and visually layout the content on a web page

+	JavaScript: JavaScript is a high level, interpreted programming language that is a core technology of the world wide web, alongside HTML and CSS.
+It is primarily known as the scripting language for web pages, enabling dynamic and interactive content.

 (MESNSES, 2017)